FEniCS/dolfinx/demo/pde/built-in_meshes/python/documentation.rst

 .. image:: unitcirclemesh_maxn.png
 	:scale: 75 %

+The last transformation ("sumn") uses the sum of the norms of :math:`x` and :math:`y`, but is doesn't produce a circle, so we won't look at it here.

 To make a mesh on the 3D unit cube  :math:`[0,1]\times [0,1]\times [0,1]`, we use :py:class:`UnitCubeMesh <dolfin.cpp.mesh.UnitCubeMesh>`. :py:class:`UnitCubeMesh <dolfin.cpp.mesh.UnitCubeMesh>` takes the number of cells in the :math:`x`-, :math:`y`- and :math:`z`-direction as the only three arguments.